 Some people are chronically angry, many things set them off.
 Others have a relative few things that result in feelings of anger.
 Becoming one of those people who rarely gets angry and manages their anger well is possible but it takes some work.

-Learning to cope with anger involves recognize anger when it comes to visit, becoming aware of the things that increase your chances of being angry and then learning control strategies to turn the “thermostat” on your anger down.
+Learning to cope with anger involves recognizing anger when it comes to visit, becoming aware of the things that increase your chances of being angry and then learning control strategies to turn the “thermostat” on your anger down.

-Many things maybe “triggers” for making someone angry.
+Many things may be “triggers” for making someone angry.
 In substance abuse work we spend a lot of time on learning to manage triggers to drink and use.
 For people with lots of anger or other emotional issues, learning your triggers is important as well.

 Some authors define triggers as external events that may be the cause of your anger.
 I am used to thinking of triggers as being either external, situations or people I encounter, or internal, what is going on in my body and my mind.
 I have roughly divided some reported triggers into these two groups.
 You may find that there are other very personal triggers for your anger that are not on my lists.

 See how many of these fit you and then do some “field research” in your own life, looking for the things that are triggering your anger.
 Some of these triggers may be real threats to you or your family and friends.
-Other triggers may be things most of us would call minor but for you they just “set you off.”
+Other triggers may be things most of us would call minor but for you, they just “set you off.”
 Identifying your triggers can help you plan responses for the future.

-External Anger Triggers – People, Places and Things.
+External Anger Triggers – People, Places, and Things.

 These are things that happen to you, others do or events that upset you.